TSaouchi/Orion/README.md

 > [!IMPORTANT]
 > The use of Orion will largely depend on the user's experience with Python.
 Orion's documentation offers a variety of features, along with numerous examples and tips for effective usage.

-For example, the compute method performs computations only when the variables in the expression are present in the instance.
-Otherwise, the expression is evaluated in parallel across all instances, and the results are always returned in a Dask array format.
+For example, the compute method performs computations only when the variables in the expression are present in the base's ``Instant``.
+Otherwise, the expression is evaluated in parallel across all ``Instants``, and the results are always returned in a Dask array format.

 > Code lines